 Cutaneous manifestations are less common, but striae distensae occur in two-thirds of patients.
 Inguinal or incisional hernias are also more commonly seen in affected individuals.
 Elastosis perforans serpiginosa is a rare cutaneous feature.

-Marfan syndrome affects approximately 1:5000–10 000 individuals without predilection for age, sex, or ethnicity.
+Marfan syndrome has an approximate incidence of 2-3 in 10 000 individuals worldwide without predilection for age, sex, or ethnicity.
 Clinical features become more apparent with increasing age.

 Pediatric Patient Considerations:

 This condition is difficult to diagnose in children as many features are age dependent.

 Q87.40 – Marfan's syndrome, unspecified

 - MASS phenotype (mitral, aortic, skin, and skeletal) – Similar constellation of findings but does not fit diagnostic criteria for Marfan syndrome.

 - Homocystinuria – Plasma homocysteine elevated, lens displaced downward.